akira-l/mhem/README.md

                     --detail training_descibe --size 512 \
                     --crop 448
 ```

-You can rewrite line 98-125 in utils/train_model.py for your own codebase.

 ## Citation
 Please cite MHEM paper if you find MHEM is helpful in your work: